maddigits/maddigits.github.com/_posts/2012-06-26-getting-started-with-gwt-bootstrap.md

 ---
 layout: post
-title: "Getting started with GWT-Bootstrap - Have Twitter Bootstrap styles in your GWT application"
+title: "Getting started with GWT-Bootstrap"
 ---

 [GWT-Bootstrap](http://gwtbootstrap.github.com) is a project that aims to provide all the [Twitter Bootstrap](http://twitter.github.com/bootstrap) styles and widgets to GWT applications.